How to Follow the Dr. Sebi Alkaline Diet for Cancer Support

 Here is what you should do to follow Dr. Sebi’s diet.

-These are the things to avoid if you want to follow Dr. Sebi’s diet.
+Things to avoid if you want to follow Dr. Sebi’s diet

 Does Dr. Sebi’s Diet Work?